 Now you want the department to immediately be pulled through based on the name you select in the dropdown.

 For this you need a formula and the correct formula for this is VLOOKUP (or more recently XLOOKUP).
 VLOOKUP performs a Vertical lookup by finding the matching name and pulling back the associated department.
-If you are unfamiliar with VLOOKUP look at the Preview Lessons in the VLOOKUP course.
+If you are unfamiliar with VLOOKUP look at the Free VLOOKUP course.

 As shown below, in cell B6 we have created a VLOOKUP that